JimLynchCodes/rust-cli-exercises/01_hello_world/README.md

 - Add some documentation to your own README file describing the different commands people who run when developing and testing your project.

-- Deploy your cli tool to cargo and/or npm so others can install it! (hint for this: check out [rust-to-npm](https://github.com/a11ywatch/rust-to-npm))
+- Deploy your cli tool to cargo and/or npm so others can install it!